Appraisal Website Comms

 Appraisal, also referred to as Staff Review and Development (SRD), is an essential part of the University’s commitment to developing staff.
-The University has set out a framework for how SRD is carried out, and encouraged Institutions to develop their own procedures.
+The University has set out a framework to provide guidance to Institutions on how to carry out the SRD process.

-The School of Clinical Medicine has developed an Appraisal Scheme (“the Scheme”) which is based on the University framework.
-The Scheme is applicable to all staff employed within the School.
+The School of Clinical Medicine has developed an Appraisal Scheme (“the Scheme”), based on the University framework and is applicable for all staff employed within the School.
 A School specific appraisal form has also been designed for use with this annual process.

-- supports engagement, which is linked to both improved motivation and greater staff retention; facilitates the recognition and celebration of achievement;
+It supports both staff engagement, which can link to staff’s improved motivation and greater staff retention, and can facilitate the recognition and the celebration of achievements.

 For more information on how the scheme works, read more in the following document:

 What are the benefits of an appraisal process?

 - improved communication, for example, an opportunity to discuss ideas about how to improve how things work;

 - clarification of roles, responsibilities, aims and priorities;